OpenNebula/website/content/software/release_information/release_notes_70/platform_notes.md

 OpenNebula currently works only with the legacy `livirtd.service`.
 You should disable libvirt’s modular daemons and systemd socket activation for the `libvirtd.service`.
 You can take a look at [this](https://github.com/OpenNebula/one/issues/6143) bug report, for a detailed workaround procedure.

-### vCenter 7.0 Platform Notes

-{{< alert title="Important" color="success" >}}
-The legacy vCenter driver is currently included in the distribution, but no longer receives updates or bug fixes.{{< /alert >}}

-#### Problem with Boot Order

-Currently in vCenter 7.0 changing the boot order is only supported in Virtual Machines at deployment time.

-### Debian 10 and Ubuntu 18 Upgrade

-When upgrading your nodes from Debian 10 or Ubuntu 18 you may need to update the opennebula sudoers file because of the  */usr merge* feature implemented for Debian11/Ubuntu20.
-You can [find more information and a recommended work around in this issue](https://github.com/OpenNebula/one/issues/6090).